peers/peerjs-server/README.md

 const server = PeerServer({port: 9000, path: '/myapp'});
 ```

+3. Check that server works: open browser with [http://localhost:9000/myapp](http://localhost:9000/myapp) It should returns JSON with name, description and website fields.

-Connecting to the server from PeerJS:
+### Connecting to the server from PeerJS:

 ```html
 <script>